 Pityriasis rosea is a common condition most frequently seen in the spring and autumn.
 However, it can occur at any time of year.
 It is thought to be caused by a virus because of its seasonal incidence.
 It does not appear to be highly contagious since we rarely see two people in the same household with Pityriasis rosea.

-Pityriasis rosea can be very itchy.
+The itch you feel during an outbreak of pityriasis rosea can be very uncomfortable.
 However, this can be relieved with proper skin care treatments.
 The lesions do not scar, and sunlight helps speed the recovery process.
 Without treatment, Pityriasis rosea usually lasts from 3 weeks to 3 months.
 With treatment, it is usually gone in 1 to 2 weeks.
 It is very uncommon to get Pityriasis rosea more than once in a lifetime.